Xikuangshan Mine: History

-The mine is thought to have been discovered in 1521 and was originally mined for its tin deposits.
-464,000 tonnes of antimony were produced at the mine between 1892 and 1929.
-From 1949 to 1981, 172,000 tonnes of antimony were produced.
-In 1981 1,700 tonnes of ore was being mined each day which was between 2 and 3 percent pure antimony.
+A tin mine is thought to have been opened on the site in 1521.
+The mine's approximate average annual antimony production from 1892 to 1929 was 12,500 tonnes; from 1949 to 1981, it was 5,500 tonnes; in 1981, it was 15,500 tonnes.

 Reserves

 In 1981, reserves at the Xikuangshan deposit amounted to 10,000,000 tonnes of ore that contained 2 to 3 percent antimony (200-300,000 tonnes of antimony), at the time geologists thought that there may be more in the area.
 By 2002 the estimated size of the deposit was 2,110,000 tonnes of pure antimony.
 The ore is composed of quartz, calcite, stibnite and some pyrite.

 Formation

 Using samarium–neodymium dating, it has been estimated that the deposit formed during the late Jurassic – early Cretaceous period (around 145 million years ago).

 Water pollution

 In April 2010 it was reported that antimony levels in water near the mine were as high as 11 parts per million, a thousand times those found in uncontaminated water.
 The antimony was found to be in the V oxidation state, believed to be the least dangerous aqueous form (antimony can have a I, III or V oxidation state).
 The environmental effects of this high level of the rare metalloid are poorly understood and are currently under investigation by a team from the Chinese Academy of Sciences, Indiana University Bloomington and the University of Alberta.